smolikja/yt-playlist-sum-be/docs/summarization.md

 ## Prompt Engineering

+All system prompts are centralized in `app/core/prompts.py` within the `SummarizationPrompts` class.
+This separation allows for easier versioning and iteration without modifying the core logic.

 The service uses distinct system prompts for each context:

-*   **Single Video:** "You are an expert content summarizer...
-Analyze this video transcript..."
-*   **Direct Batch:** "You are analyzing a playlist... provided with full transcripts... structure with Cross-Video Connections..."
+*   **Single Video (`SINGLE_VIDEO`):** Comprehensive analysis of a single transcript, extracting key topics, insights, and takeaways.
+Enforces English output.
+*   **Direct Batch (`DIRECT_BATCH`):** Analyzes the entire playlist at once.
+Specifically instructed to find "Cross-Video Connections" and "Key Themes" across the collection.
-*   **Map Phase (Chunk):** "Analyze a segment of a larger playlist... highlight key points of each video..."
+*   **Map Phase (`MAP_PHASE`):** Used for chunks of videos in the Map-Reduce strategy.
+Focuses on consolidating key points from a segment of the playlist.
-*   **Reduce Phase:** "Synthesize multiple summaries into a cohesive global summary..."
+*   **Reduce Phase (`REDUCE_PHASE`):** Synthesizes multiple summaries (from the Map phase) into a cohesive global summary, identifying overarching themes.

 ## Future Improvements